errolgh/hacker-news-search/README.md

 ## User Stories and Case Study
 **Deliverables**\
-A user launches the application and the top stories from the Hacker News Algolia API are rendered.
+A user launches the application and the top stories from the Hacker News Algolia API renders.

 A user's search history is stored in a state object.